 - To trace the ownership history of a property (from 1850 on), contact the Los Angeles County Registrar-Recorder/County Clerk in-person, or for a fee by mail or online.
 They do not do requests by phone.
 When researching, you will need to have the name of either the grantee or grantor—there is no look-up by address.

-- The Land Use Planning and Management Subsystem (LUPAMS) can provide historic ownership and descriptive information on properties within the City of Los Angeles.
-The Central Library’s Business & Economics Department has LUPAMS on microform from 1991- Dec.
-2005 and June 2006 – March 2013.
+- The REDI (Real Estate Date Inc.) Real Estate Atlas of Los Angeles County and The Land Use Planning and Management Subsystem (LUPAMS) can provide historic ownership and descriptive information on properties within the City of Los Angeles.
+The Central Library’s Business & Economics Department has microform copies of REDI from 1982-1991 and LUPAMS from 1991- Dec.
+2005 and June 2006 – March 2014.

 - Los Angeles city directories may be able to show you who lived at the address between 1873-1942; these are typically organized alphabetically by surname, but digitized directories allow one to do “reverse” look-ups by address.
 Selected Los Angeles city directories have been digitized and are available on the LAPL website.

 - Ancestry Library Edition has digitized California Voter Registrations (1900-1968).
 Access this database at any LAPL location; then, in the keyword field, search for the address in quotes.

 - Sanborn Fire Insurance Maps may show the original structure of the property and layout of the street.
 The Sanborn Maps database (1867-1970) is available online at http://www.lapl.org/collections-resources/research-and-homework (under “Sanborn”) with a LAPL card.
 Sanborn Maps have limited San Fernando Valley coverage.